chinapedia/wikipedia.abstract.en/Page/Floppy_disk.md

 Single sided disks were coated on both sides, despite the availability of more expensive double sided disks.
 The reason usually given for the higher cost was that double sided disks were certified error-free on both sides of the media.
 Double-sided disks could be used in some drives for single-sided disks, as long as an index signal was not needed.
 This was done one side at a time, by turning them over (flippy disks); more expensive dual-head drives which could read both sides without turning over were later produced, and eventually became used universally.

 -inch floppy disk

-Internal parts of a ‑inch floppy disk.
-1) A hole that indicates a high-capacity disk.
-2) The hub that engages with the drive motor.
-3) A shutter that protects the surface when removed from the drive.
-4) The plastic housing.
-5) A polyester sheet reducing friction against the disk media as it rotates within the housing.
-6) The magnetic coated plastic disk.
-7) A schematic representation of one sector of data on the disk; the tracks and sectors are not visible on actual disks.
-8) The write protection tab (unlabeled) in upper left.

-Floppy_Disk_Drive_SDF-321B.jpg

 In the early 1980s, a number of manufacturers introduced smaller floppy drives and media in various formats.
 A consortium of 21 companies eventually settled on a -inch floppy disk (actually 90 mm wide) a.k.a.
 MICRO DISKETTE, MICRO DISK, or MICRO FLOPPY, similar to a Sony design but improved to support both single-sided and double-sided media, with formatted capacities generally of 360 KB and 720 KB respectively.
 Single-sided drives shipped in 1983,[36] and double sided in 1984.
 What became the most common format, the double-sided, high-density (HD) 1.44 MB disk drive, shipped in 1986.